Soft Quality-Diversity Optimization: Experiments

 \section{Experiments}

-Our experiments are designed to comprehensively evaluate SQUAD and answer three key questions.
+Our experiments are designed to comprehensively evaluate SQUAD and answer three key questions\footnote{The source code for all of our experiments is available \href{https://github.com/conflictednerd/soft-qd}{here}.}.
 First, how does SQUAD scale with the dimensionality of the behavior space?
 Second, how does it navigate the fundamental trade-off between solution quality and population diversity?
 Lastly, how does SQUAD compare with state-of-the-art methods on complex, high-dimensional optimization problems?
 To answer these questions, we evaluate SQUAD and several baselines on three benchmark domains, each selected to probe one of these specific aspects.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 \paragraph{Benchmark domains} We evaluate different facets of QD optimization on three benchmarks, described below and in detail in Appendix~\ref{app:domains}.\\ \textbf{Linear Projection (LP):} Following \citet{cma_me}, an algorithm must maximize an objective while maintaining diversity in a $d$-dimensional behavior space defined by a linear projection of the solution vector.
 We use the multi-modal Rastrigin function \citep{rastrigin}, making this a simple yet challenging testbed for analyzing scalability with respect to $d$. \\ \textbf{Image Composition (IC):} Inspired by computational creativity tasks \citep{triangle_art, dqd_art}, this benchmark adjusts the parameters of a set of circles (position, radius, color, transparency) to reconstruct a target image.
 A solution's quality is its similarity to the target image, while a $5$-d behavior space encodes properties such as color harmony.
 The moderately sized behavior space and challenging optimization make it ideal for analyzing the quality-diversity trade-off. \\ \textbf{Latent Space Illumination (LSI):} Based on \citet{dqd}, algorithms search the latent space of StyleGAN2 \citep{stylegan2} to generate images matching a target text prompt.
 Following \citet{cma_mae}, we target images of ``Tom Cruise'' while diversifying in age and hair length.
 We also propose a harder version with a $7$-d behavior space in which we target images of ``a detective from a noir film''.
 Both objective and behavior descriptors use CLIP \citep{clip} embeddings to evaluate the similarity between generated images and given texts.
 This serves as our most difficult domain for testing QD algorithms. \paragraph{Baselines} We compare SQUAD against state-of-the-art algorithms for high-dimensional and differentiable QD, using the open source pyribs \citep{ribs} implementations: CMA-MAEGA \citep{cma_mae}, CMA-MEGA \citep{dqd}, and Sep-CMA-MAE \citep{sep_cma_mae}.
 We also include Gradient-Assisted MAP-Elites (GA-ME), which adapts the policy-gradient-based algorithm PGA-ME \cite{pga_me} to the DQD setting by using direct gradients from the objective function (GA-ME is also similar to the OG-MAP-Elites (line) baseline in \citet{dqd}).
 To ensure a fair comparison in high-dimensional behavior spaces, all baselines use Centroidal Voronoi Tesselation (CVT) to discretize the behavior space into a fixed-size archive \cite{cvt}.
 In addition to these methods, we also include DNS~\citep{dns} which is a modern variant of novelty search \citep{nslc} used for QD optimization in more complex domains.
 We also include an improved variant of it that uses gradient-based updates (similar to GA-ME) to complement its regular mutation operator.
 We denote this variant as DNS-G. Additional details about the hyperparameters of the algorithms are presented in Appendix~\ref{app:hparams}.